Follow us on social

 Framing China as a threat to American tech supremacy in the realms of AI, quantum computing, and biotechnology, the report recommends the U.S. financially support these industries to compete.
 Notably, it calls for the U.S. to offer loan guarantees for critical technology start-ups, and establish a $900 million grant program to subsidize the costs for facilities building the electronic boards needed to back powerful AI servers.

-A quick glance at the task force membership roster shows these are not independent observers nor analysts, but individuals heavily invested in these emerging technologies and government contracting.
+A quick glance at the task force membership roster shows these are not independent experts nor analysts, but individuals heavily invested in these emerging technologies and government contracting.

 Another report co-chair and now a CFR distinguished fellow, Gina M. Raimondo, served as secretary of commerce under the Biden administration; years before that, she founded venture capital firm Point Judith Capital, which invests heavily in AI companies.
-The other co-chair, Justin Muzinich, served as the deputy secretary of the U.S. Treasury during the previous Trump administration; before and after that, he led his father’s global credit investment firm, Muzinich & Co., which invests in the technology and industrial goods sectors.
+The other co-chair, Justin Muzinich, served as the deputy secretary of the U.S. Treasury during the previous Trump administration; before and after that (to the present), he led his father’s global credit investment firm, Muzinich & Co., which invests in the technology and industrial goods sectors.

 Also on the CNAS board of advisers, CFR report task member Peter Scher is vice chairman of JPMorgan Chase — an investment banking company whose tech-related investments suggest it might benefit from the financial de-risking the report pushes for that sector.

-And task force member Thomas Donilon, who served as national security adviser from 2010-2013, is now the Vice Chairman at Blackrock, an asset manager currently putting billions toward the AI-related infrastructure the CFR report says the U.S. government should subsidize.
+And task force member Thomas Donilon, who is listed as National Security Adviser (2010-2013), is now the Vice Chairman at Blackrock, an asset manager currently putting billions toward the AI-related infrastructure the CFR report says the U.S. government should subsidize.

-Aditi Kumar is the former principal deputy director of the Defense Innovation Unit (DIU).
+Aditi Kumar is listed as being at Harvard's Belfer Center, but she is also the former principal deputy director of the Defense Innovation Unit (DIU).
 Working to corral commercial technologies into the defense space through that role, Kumar is now in a task force calling for major public funding to support that same commercial tech sector — possibly helping out companies she worked with in the process.

 A slew of venture capitalists and other investors, also occupy the reports’ task force.
 Task force member Sigal Mandelker, the former Under Secretary of the Treasury for Terrorism and Financial Intelligence, now works at Ribbit Capital, which invests in many AI-focused companies; she is also involved with CNAS.
 Meanwhile, Noubar Afeyan is founder and CEO of Flagship Pioneering venture capital firm, which invests frequently in deep tech, and Sadek Wahba is a founder at I Squared Capital, whose investments focus on energy, utilities, transport and telecommunications-related projects.